ddella/WebSocket/README.md

 exit
 ```

+>The modules will be installed in the container `/run` directory, but since it's map to your local drive, the modules will be installed on your local drive inside the directory you created for this workshop.
+The modules should be installed in `server/node_modules`.

 4. Start the WebSocket server.

 This command starts one WebSocket server with two listening ports, one for non-secure mode, `ws://`, and one for secure mode, `wss://`.